 Neither of which seems like a productive response.
 So maybe just skip the suggestion.

-Anyway, since said wonderful 3-year-old is not old enough to go to public school, every minute this kid is out of my care, I am paying for that minute — handsomely.
+Anyway, since my son is not old enough to go to public school, every minute this kid is out of my care, I am paying for that minute — handsomely.
 And while spas and meditation classes and forest bathing and whatever else self-care people do these days are all well and good, trying to do any of this stuff is way more costly for me than for someone who has access to some kind of free childcare hours — whether that’s via a spouse or a grandparent or a public school.

 Come to think of it, over a year ago I went on a few dates with a woman whose schedule was almost as abysmal as mine.
 Then, after multiple failed attempts to find a kid-free time slot that worked for both of us for a third date, she threw in the towel and suggested we just take my kid to the playground together.
 And I almost agreed.
 This was the sad state of mind that my me-time-deficient life had left me in; I was about to agree to introducing my child to a near-stranger (going against all my self-imposed dating-as-a-mom rules) while also confessing to this perfectly nice woman that I am a person who considers chasing a toddler around a jungle gym a fun and reasonable date idea (I am not).

 Thankfully for the emotional wellbeing of all involved, I did not agree to the playground date.

 But I did bring my kid with me to a spa once.
 Desperate times, folks.